Dynatrace/ufo-esp32/README.md

 #### Animations
 Besides having static colors, it is also possible to add some animations, like:
-- morph - from dark to light to dark
+- morph - from foreground to background and back
 - whirl - rotate either clockwise, or counter clockwise

 ##### Morph